 Vacation rentals are now more attractive than ever, and it can make sense to shift your travel rewards strategy to focus on this option.
 By understanding the best credit cards and loyalty programs for earning and redeeming rewards at vacation rentals, you can save money the next time you want to take a vacation.

-*The information for the Chase Freedom, Chase Freedom Unlimited, Ink Business Preferred Credit Card, Capital One Venture card and Bank of America Premium Rewards card has been collected independently by CreditCards.com.
+*The information for the Chase Freedom, Ink Business Preferred Credit Card and Bank of America Premium Rewards card has been collected independently by CreditCards.com.
 The card details on this page have not been reviewed or provided by the card issuer.